r-wenger/MultiFranceFences/README.md

 - train_concatenate.py                   # Script for training UNet model
 - train_concatenate_dlinknet.py          # Script for training D-LinkNet model
 - train_concatenate_handcrafted.py       # Script for training handcrafted models
+- graphical_validation.py                # Script to get the tool to visualize each ortho patch and reference for visual cleaning
 ```

 ## Installation